-Great Lakes lighthouses are great tourist destinations for anyone visiting Michigan.
+Great Lakes lighthouses are great tourist destinations for anyone visiting or living in Michigan.
 You will find that Michigan’s heritage is grounded in its resource of fresh water which is a focal point for recreation, beauty and commerce.

 Understanding the Great Lakes and our lighthouse contributions in the building of the United States is quite often overlooked.
-Now this heritage is passed down to those who give historical tours of Michigan's numerous lighthouses.
+Now, much of this heritage is passed down by those who give historical tours of Michigan's numerous lighthouses.

 Cities and towns were literally built from Michigan’s rich ores and timber.